Jesuits: Britain

 Whereas Jesuits were active in Britain in the 1500s, due to the persecution of Catholics in the Elizabethan times, an English province was only established in 1623.
 The first pressing issue for early Jesuits in what today is the United Kingdom, was to establish places for training priests.
 In 1579, an English College was opened in Rome.
 In 1589, a Jesuit seminary was opened at Valladolid.

 In 1592, an English College was opened in Seville.
 In 1614, an English college opened in Louvain.
 This was the earliest foundation of what was later Heythrop College.
-Campion Hall, founded in 1896, has been a presence within Oxford University since then.

 16th and 17th-century Jesuit institutions intended to train priests were hotbeds for the persecution of Catholics in Britain, where men suspected of being Catholic priests were routinely imprisoned, tortured, and executed.
-Jesuits were among those killed, including the namesake of Campion Hall, as well as Brian Cansfield, Ralph Corbington, and many others.
+Jesuits were among those killed, including Edmund Campion, as well as Brian Cansfield, Ralph Corbington, and many others.
 A number of them were canonized among the Forty Martyrs of England and Wales.

+In 1896 Campion Hall, was established at Oxford University as a residence for Jesuits.

 In 2022, four Jesuit churches existed in London, with three other places of worship in England and two in Scotland.